chamilo/chamilo-lms/README.md

 ## Dev environment install guide

+The instructions above are meant only for stable versions.
+If you are a developer and want to contribute to Chamilo in the current development branch (not stable yet), then please follow the instructions below.
+Please bear in mind that the development version is NOT COMPLETE at this time, and many features are just not working yet.
+This is because we are working on root components that require massive changes to the structure of the code, files and database.
+As such, to get a working version, you might need to completely uninstall and re-install from time to time.
+You've been warned.

-First, apply the procedure described here: [Managing CSS and JavaScript in Chamilo](assets/README.md) Then make sure your database supports large prefixes (see [this Stack Overflow thread](https://stackoverflow.com/questions/43379717/how-to-enable-large-index-in-mariadb-10/43403017#43403017) if you use MySQL < 5.7 or MariaDB < 10.2.2)
+First, apply the procedure described here: [Managing CSS and JavaScript in Chamilo](assets/README.md) (in particular, make sure you follow the given links to install all the necessary components on your computer).

+Then make sure your database supports large prefixes (see [this Stack Overflow thread](https://stackoverflow.com/questions/43379717/how-to-enable-large-index-in-mariadb-10/43403017#43403017) if you use MySQL < 5.7 or MariaDB < 10.2.2).
-Finally, load the (your-domain)/main/install/ URL to start the installer.

 If you are installing this development version in a subdirectory, you will need to add "folder" in configuration.php:
 ```
 $_configuration['url_append'] = 'the-folder';